mightyiam/mightyiam/mob_vision.md

 So, here's my vision.
 I'd like to work on open source software.
 And I'd like to work in mob programming format.
-More particularly, I'd like to do Rust and I like the Nix ecosystem.
+I'd like to do Rust and I like the Nix ecosystem.

-Here's an idea: a mob that works on various open source projects live stream, publicly.
+Here's an idea: a mob that works on various open source projects live streamed, publicly.
 It provides value to viewers:
 get to learn from real, world-class software development.
 Five experienced software developers of diverse backgrounds working together and skill sharing between them.